 Building Information Modeling (BIM) has revolutionized the entire AEC industry owing to the promise of seamless coordination.
 BIM can handle the complete lifecycle of a construction project from the planning stage to demolition.

-Earlier, after a project is completed and handed over to the client, often, facility managers struggled to understand the different installations, layouts and other aspects using manual methods.
-BIM brought entire updated information on a single model which is easily accessible, any time.
+Earlier, after a project is completed and handed over to the client, often, facility managers struggled to understand the different installations, layouts, and other aspects using manual methods.
+BIM brought entire updated information on a single model that is easily accessible, any time.

 BIM in facility management helps to anticipate various maintenance requirements and other operational requirements.
 Managers can get a clear idea of ongoing upkeep costs and check when equipment requires maintenance.
 The as-built documentation received on handover is one of the strongest tools for a facility manager in the age of BIM.

 Benefits of Using BIM for Facility Management

 Building Information Modeling (BIM) has lots of benefits for the entire AEC industry- particularly for architects, contractors, project promotors and facility managers, too.
 When it comes to facility management, BIM promises the following benefits: